GemmaButcher-dev/itscool-ms3/README.md

 #### Project Goals

-The target audience is for teenagers and adults trying to determine the definition of school slang words used in the UK and to add tot he current ItsCool community dictionary.
+The target audience is for children, teenagers and adults trying to determine the definition, spelling, origin and appropriation of school slang words used in the UK and to add to the current ItsCool community dictionary.

 #### User Goals